parimalp/compute_acceleration_using_Vitis/README.md

 ## Section 6: Do Computing and Transferring in Parallel

-In most kernel designs we saw, the data processing model is in a three step pattern: read data, process data, write data.
+In most kernel designs, the data processing model is in a three step pattern: read data, process data, write data.
 This model has some obvious shortages.
 Kernel is not being used all the time.
 Since PCIe natively has a high latency, it makes the kernel run on FPGA less worthy if the computing time is less than data transfer time.

-How to make use of the data transfer time for computing?
-This section has an example.
+This section illustrates how to make use of the data transfer time for computing.

 ### Section 6a: Build Project